fiznool/body-parser-xml/README.md

 This will parse any XML-based request and place it as a JavaScript object on `req.body` for your route handlers to use.

 An XML-based request is determined by the value of the `Content-Type` header.
-If this ends in `/xml` or `/+xml`, it will be parsed as XML.
+By default, any `Content-Type` header ending in `/xml` or `+xml` will be parsed as XML.
 For example, the following Content-Types will all match:

 - `text/xml`
 - `application/xml`
 - `application/rss+xml`

-But you can also set your own see Options:type
+If you need to match against a custom `Content-Type` header, pass in the `type` to match as an option (see below).

 ### Options